From Growth to Resilience: Why India’s Engineering Culture Matters Again

 CEA V. Anantha Nageswaran highlighted the fractured global economic order due to trade wars and decoupling, stressing the need for India to prepare for harsher external conditions and the pivotal role of micro-enterprises and MSMEs in jobs, innovation, and resilient growth.

-Niti Aayog Member and former Cabinet Secretary Rajiv Gauba called for deeper deregulation to cut regulatory cholesterol, a sharp rise in industry R&D spending, shedding protectionism, and a “permitted unless prohibited” approach to replicate manufacturing and innovation successes.
+Niti Aayog Member and former Cabinet Secretary Rajiv Gauba called for deeper deregulation to cut regulatory 'cholesterol', a sharp rise in industry R&D spending, shedding protectionism, and a “permitted unless prohibited” approach to replicate manufacturing success.

 PMO Principal Secretary and former RBI Governor Shaktikanta Das, described India as an “outlier of resilience and renewal” amid global turbulence, outlining a seven-point strategy for India Inc. — building organisational resilience, strengthening balance sheets, diversifying supply chains and markets, reskilling workforce, strategic long-term investments, and significantly increasing R&D expenditure — while assuring more calibrated reforms ahead to achieve Viksit Bharat.
 His remarks suggested that Indian businesses must no longer optimize merely for efficiency or short-term profitability, but for endurance, adaptability, and long-cycle competitiveness.